 Wait and See - Remember, things happen slowly, then suddenly.
-You are not behind because of what you did in April of 2012.
+You are not behind because of what you did in April.
 You are behind because of what you didn’t do in Q3 of last year.
 So instead of beating the same drum and calling an “all hands” meeting, demonstrate your commitment in the second half to act differently.

 What should you do?

 Ask yourself if any of the 4 problems below are happening in your sales force.

 Thrashing - The wrong solutions implemented due to incorrectly diagnosed sales problems.
 Result: lots of effort but very few results.

 Detachment - Sales strategy selected with no understanding of industry/company/product life cycle.
 Result: a go-to-market plan not in sync with target markets.